Inserting one edge into a simple drawing is hard: Inserting one edge into a simple drawing is hard

 To simplify the description, we first focus our attention to the inside of the simple closed region~$ R $.
 We assume that $\gamma$ cannot cross the boundary of $R$.
 In the following we use two lines, named $\lambda$ and $\mu$, to bound the regions in which a variable and clause gadget will be placed.
 Particularly, these lines will be identified with opposite segments on $R$'s boundary.

 \paragraph{Variable gadget.} A variable gadget $ W $ is bounded from the left by a vertical line $ \lambda $ and from right by a vertical line $ \mu $.
-Additionally, it contains a horizontal segment $\kappa$ between $\lambda$ and $\mu$, a set~$P$ of pairwise non-crossing arcs (parts of later-defined edges), each with one endpoint on $\kappa$ and the other endpoint on~$\mu$, and a set $N$ of pairwise non-crossing arcs, each with one endpoint on $\kappa$ and the other endpoint on~$\lambda$.
-On $\kappa$, all the endpoints of arcs in $P$ lie above all the endpoints of arcs in $N$, implying that every arc in $ P $ crosses every arc in $ N $.
-Finally, we choose two points $ u $ and $ v $ such that $ u $ is to the left of all arcs in $ W $ and $ v $ is to the right of them; see \figurename~\ref{fig:variable} for an illustration.
+Additionally, it contains a horizontal segment $\kappa$ between $\lambda$ and $\mu$, a set~$P$ of pairwise non-crossing arcs (parts of later-defined edges), each with one endpoint on $\kappa$ and the other endpoint on~$\mu$, and a set $N$ of pairwise non-crossing arcs, each with one endpoint on $\kappa$ and the other endpoint on $\lambda$.
+On $\kappa$, all the endpoints of arcs in $P$ lie above all the endpoints of arcs in $N$, implying that every arc in $ P $ crosses every arc in~$ N $.
+Finally, we choose two points $ u $ and $ v $ such that $ u $ is below all arcs in~$ W $ and $ v $ is above them; see \figurename~\ref{fig:variable} for an illustration.
 The arcs in $ P $ and $ N $ correspond to positive and negative appearances of the variable, respectively.

 \begin{restatable}{lemma}{lemvariable} Let $ W $ be a variable gadget.
-Any arc between the vertical lines $ \lambda $ and $ \mu $ that connects $ u $ and $ v $ crosses either all arcs in $ P $ or all arcs in $ N $. \end{restatable} \begin{proof} Assume that there is an arc connecting $ u $ and $ v $ neither crossing all the arcs in $ P $ nor all the arcs in $ N $.
+Any arc between the vertical lines $ \lambda $ and $ \mu $ that connects $ u $ and $ v $ crosses all arcs in $ P $ or all arcs in $ N $. \end{restatable} \begin{proof} Assume that there is an arc connecting $ u $ and $ v $ neither crossing all the arcs in $ P $ nor all the arcs in $ N $.
 Hence, there are two arcs $ p \in P $ and $ n \in N $ such that this arc neither crosses $ p $ nor $ n $.
 By the construction of the gadget, $ p $ and $ n $ cross.
 Thus, their union together with $ \lambda $ and $ \mu $ separates $ u $ from $ v $.
-It follows that the arc has to cross either $ p $ or $ n $. \end{proof}
+It follows that the arc has to cross $ p $ or $ n $. \end{proof}